This is a post that I contributed to Bruce Bratton’s online weekly on 9/28/2021

 Think about our area…

-Whether you are new, visiting, or have long lived in this area, how you are growing to appreciate the nature of this place to its deserving depths?
-Nature inspires, heals, and supports us all, and the land around Santa Cruz is a as special as nature gets.
-And yet, I find few people prepared to describe that richness in the ways that they more easily describe the culture, the recreational opportunities, or the human history.
-Will you take some time with me over the coming year to grow our appreciation of nature together, to be better able to describe this wonderful place?
+Whether you are new, visiting, or have long lived in this area, how are you growing to appreciate the nature of this place to its deserving depths?
+Nature inspires, heals, and supports us all, and the land around Santa Cruz is as special as nature gets.
+And yet, I find few people prepared to describe that richness in the ways that reflect the culture, the recreational opportunities, or the human history.
+Will you take some time with me over the coming years to grow our appreciation of nature together, to be better able to describe this wonderful place?

-I can describe some of our natural wealth, but I encourage you to invest some time to get to know it more closely, through personal experience, and to enter into more discussions about what’s going on around us.
-For instance, I can describe the incredible biological diversity driven by oceanic upwelling and the Grand Canyon depths of the Monterey submarine canyon.
+I can describe some of our natural wealth, but I encourage you to invest some time to get to know it more closely through personal experience, and to enter into more discussions about what’s going on around us.
+For instance, I will describe the incredible biological diversity driven by oceanic upwelling and the Grand Canyon depths of the Monterey submarine canyon.
 This might inspire another trip to the Monterey Bay Aquarium to learn more…there is always more to learn there.
-And, maybe during our next visits, we will walk a little slower, look a little more intensely and take time to chat with a knowledgeable volunteer.
-You might also travel onto the Bay on a whale watching boat to experience firsthand the teeming of life.
+And, maybe during our next nature walks, we will move a little slower, look a little more intensely and take time to chat with someone along the trail, or docents at a park.
+You might also travel onto the Bay with a whale watching boat to experience firsthand the teeming of life.
 Patient walks along the bluffs peering oceanward also reveal hints of the Bay’s diversity.
-Many of us have done these things…but how often and with how much focus?
+Many of us have done these things…but how often, and with how much focus?
 How often have we tried to inspire and teach others about the Monterey Bay?
 Conversations can help bring us together, deepen our appreciation, and create a better culture.
-For nature and ourselves, we cannot do it often enough.
+For nature and for ourselves, we cannot do it often enough.

 Without majestic whales, a Monterey Bay Terrarium, or (as yet) scientific institutions and economies to train and support land-based eco-tourism, it is not as easy to learn about our terrestrial natural world.
 And yet, the species diversity and diversity of natural habitats around the Monterey Bay offer endless fascinating experiences.
 In a very short trek, we can travel from sand dunes through estuaries and lagoons, along rivers and streams, into vast coastal prairies, under the canopies of so many forest types- Monterey pine, redwood, coast live oak, etc- and weaving through sagrebrush scrub and manzanita chaparral.
 Almost anywhere else in the nation, and even the world, one would travel hundreds of miles to visit this number of varied habitats.
 Each of these habitats has its own scents, critters, flowers, and seasonal changes.